VOILAb Postdoc Opportunities

 • Knowledgeable in, and passionate about, fluid mechanics

-• Experienced in computational or experimental fluid mechanics
+• Experienced in experimental fluid mechanics

 • Being strongly driven and self-motivated